saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_06_RBAC.md

     In the output, you can see that the Reader role has been assigned to the RBAC Tutorial User at the subscription scope.

-2. To verify the access for the resource group, use the Get-AzureRmRoleAssignment command to list the role assignments use the following command:
+2. To verify the access for the resource group, use the Get-AzureRmRoleAssignment command to list the role assignments using the following command:

      ```powershell
     Get-AzureRmRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com     -ResourceGroupName "myRBACrg"
      ```

  In the output, you can see that both the Contributor and Reader roles have been assigned to the RBAC Tutorial User.
-The Contributor role is at the rbac-tutorial-resource-group scope and the Reader role is inherited at the subscription scope.
+The Contributor role is at the myRBACrg resource group scope and the Reader role is inherited at the subscription scope.

 ### Task 3: Remove access